TomfromBerlin/Zsh-Disk-Guard/README.md

 - df: Checks and displays the free disk space.
 Only mounted partitions are checked.
 - stat: Used here to determine the file system status instead of the file status.
 - du: Checks and displays the used disk space.
+- cp: to copy files from one place to another
+- mv: rename SOURCE to DEST, or move SOURCE(s) to DIRECTORY

 </details>